Scaling the Convex Barrier with Sparse Dual Algorithms: Experiments

+We now assess the effectiveness of our algorithms within branch and bound (see $\S$\ref{sec:stratified}).
+In particular, we will employ them within BaBSR~\citep{Bunel2020}.
+In BaBSR, branching is carried out by splitting an unfixed ReLU into its passing and blocking phases (see $\S$\ref{sec:stratified} for a description of branch and bound).
+In order to determine which ReLU to split on, BaBSR employs an inexpensive heuristic based on the bounding algorithm by \citet{Wong2018}.
+The goal of the heuristic is to assess which ReLU induces maximum change in the domain's lower bound when made unambiguous.

-\subsection{Complete Verification}
+\subsubsection{Complete Verification}

-We next evaluate the performance on complete verification, verifying the adversarial robustness of a network to perturbations in $\ell_{\infty}$ norm on a subset of the dataset by~\citet{Lu2020Neural}.
-We replicate the experimental setting from~\citet{BunelDP20}.
+We evaluate the performance on complete verification by verifying the adversarial robustness of a network to perturbations in $\ell_{\infty}$ norm on a subset of the data set by~\citet{Lu2020Neural}.
+We replicate the experimental setting from~\citet{BunelDP20}. \\

 \citet{Lu2020Neural} provide, for a subset of the CIFAR-10 test set, a verification radius $\epsilon_{ver}$ defining the small region over which to look for adversarial examples (input points for which the output of the network is not the correct class) and a (randomly sampled) non-correct class to verify against.
 The verification problem is formulated as the search for an adversarial example, carried out by minimizing the difference between the ground truth logit and the target logit.
 If the minimum is positive, we have not succeeded in finding a counter-example, and the network is robust.
 The $\epsilon_{ver}$ radius was tuned to meet a certain ``problem difficulty" via binary search, employing a Gurobi-based bounding algorithm~\citep{Lu2020Neural}.
-This characteristic makes the dataset an appropriate testing ground for tighter relaxations like the one by~\citet{Anderson2020} ($\S$\ref{sec:relax-anderson}).
+In particular, \citet{Lu2020Neural} chose perturbation radii to rule out properties for which an adversarial example can be rapidly found, and properties for which Gurobi Planet would be able to prove robustness without any branching.
+This characteristic makes the data set an appropriate testing ground for tighter relaxations like the one by~\citet{Anderson2020} ($\S$\ref{sec:relax-anderson}).
 The networks are robust on all the properties we employed.
-Three different network architectures of different sizes are used.
+Three different network architectures of different sizes are used, all robustly trained for $\epsilon_{train}=2/255$ with the algorithm by \citet{Wong2018}.
 A ``Base'' network with $3172$ ReLU activations, and two networks with roughly twice as many activations: one ``Deep'', the other ``Wide''.
 Details can be found in Table \ref{tab:problem_size}.
-We restricted the original dataset to $100$ properties per network so as to mirror the setup of the recent VNN-COMP competition~\citep{vnn-comp}.
+We restricted the original data set to $100$ properties per network so as to mirror the setup of the recent VNN-COMP competition~\citep{vnn-comp}.
+The properties have an average perturbation radius of $\epsilon_{ver} = \nicefrac{10.1}{255}$, $\epsilon_{ver} = \nicefrac{6.9}{255}$, $\epsilon_{ver} = \nicefrac{7.1}{255}$ for the Base, Wide, and Deep networks, respectively. \\